ChrisPelatari/vitepress.chris.pelatari.com/blog/posts/2024-10-04-why-do-programmers-prefer-dark-mode.md

   date: 2024-10-04
   categories: [dad_jokes]
   author: chrispelatari
-  excerpt: I mean really, everything is light and possibility before it's observed.
+  excerpt: I mean really, everything is light and possibility until it's observed.
 That's why you should have written your tests first.
 But I digress.
 ---

 # Why do programmers prefer dark mode?
 Because light attracts bugs! 😂